V. J. Beachem

-Victor Eric "V. J." Beachem Jr. (born January 15, 1995) is an American professional basketball who last played for the Windy City Bulls of the NBA G League.
+Victor Eric "V. J." Beachem Jr. (born January 15, 1995) is an American former professional basketball.
 He played college basketball for the Notre Dame Fighting Irish.

 College career

 Beachem was a standout basketball player at New Haven, being selected as an Indiana All-Star and helped the Bulldogs to a 2013 sectional title.
 He signed with Notre Dame, where he posted averages of 5.9 points and 1.4 rebounds per game as a sophomore.
 Beachem averaged 12 points and 3.9 rebounds per game as a junior and shot 44.4 percent from three-point range.
 He led the team to the Sweet 16 for the second consecutive season and was named to the All-East Regional team.
 Following the conclusion of his junior season Beachem declared for the NBA Draft along with teammate Demetrius Jackson, however he pulled his name out before the deadline.
 Beachem's best season was as a senior, as he averaged 14.5 points and 4.1 rebounds per game and played solid wing defense.
 However Beachem had a poor showing in Notre Dame's two NCAA Tournament games, going 3-for-23 from the field and 1-for-12 from 3-point range.